brweinstein/runmd/README.md

 pip install -e .
 ```

-If/when published to PyPI you can also install via pip:
+From PyPI you can also install via pip:

 ```bash
 pip install runmd